karthikv/purview/README.md

 Note that these reload functions are also used when a WebSocket connection is closed/re-established--in this way, they help account for disconnects and flaky connections.

+## Unique component names
+In order to reload component state as described in the section above, Purview needs to be able to associate state with a component, which means it has to be able to identify a component with some unique, serializable data type.
+Purview uses the name of the component class by default as the unique identifier.
+If two component classes have the same name, Purview will throw an error at runtime and inform you of the conflict accordingly.
+Note that you may alternatively define a static `getUniqueName` function to return a unique name for your component, which would then let you use the same class name for multiple components.

+Because the unique name is used for reloading the state of the component for the initial web socket connection, any disconnects, and code restarts, it should be deterministic--i.e. even if the app is restarted or a different process handles a request, the unique name for a class should remain the same.
+If the name changes, Purview won't be able to reload the state correctly and the page may not work as expected until it is refreshed.

 ## Inspiration
 Phoenix Live View -- https://www.youtube.com/watch?v=Z2DU0qLfPIY